Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the second-best in MLB.
+- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.71 team ERA ranks third across all MLB pitching staffs.
+- The Twins' 3.75 team ERA ranks third among all MLB pitching staffs.

-- The Twins give up the seventh-fewest home runs in baseball (98 total, one per game).
+- Twins pitchers combine to surrender 99 home runs (one per game), the seventh-fewest in baseball.

-- The right-hander's last time out was on Saturday, July 8 against the Baltimore Orioles, when he went six innings, surrendering six earned runs while allowing six hits.
+- The right-hander last pitched on Saturday, July 8 against the Baltimore Orioles, when he tossed six innings, allowing one earned run while giving up four hits.

+- The 28-year-old has amassed an ERA of 2.61, with 8.6 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.